roberto667/ckanext-ckantheme/README.md

      . /usr/lib/ckan/default/bin/activate

-2. Clone the source and install it on the virtualenv
+2. Clone the source and install it on the virtualenv:

     git clone https://github.com/roberto667/ckanext-ckantheme.git
     cd ckanext-ckantheme